-Satisfaction metrics can give you a good understanding of how members feel not only about the professional development programs you offer, but also your association overall.
-Additionally, it can give you a sense of how likely members would be to recommend your association to their colleagues, peers, and friends.
+Satisfaction metrics can give you a good understanding of how members feel not only about the professional development programmes you offer, but your association overall.
+It can also give you a sense of how likely members would be to recommend your association to their colleagues, peers, and friends.